FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 - Saved Conferences local database persistent data storage.
 - Pressing a Conference in Saved Conferences Menu redirects to the world map with the chosen conference centered.

 We're actually running this tests automatically on [github actions](https://github.com/FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/actions).
-However the pipeline running the gherkin acceptance tests are not running because they need a emulator to have a successfully run.
+However the pipeline running the gherkin acceptance tests are not running because they need an emulator to have a successfully run.

 ---
 ## Configuration and change management